 Posted by Vincent’s Thrift Store on Tuesday, 17 November 2020

-Down the road from Evergreen is Vincent’s, another charitable thrift shop run by the St. Vincent de Paul organization.
-Prices here can be as little as a dollar per item during sale times, and the staff are pretty eager and friendly to chat.
-While they used to have a decent selection of furniture, they’ve shifted toward strictly used clothes and housewares in the COVID era.
-On the plus side, they’re able to offer a high-quality and expansive selection.
+Down the road from Evergreen on Lundy’s Lane is Vincent’s, a charitable thrift shop run by the St. Vincent de Paul organization.
+Prices here can be as little as a dollar per item during sales, and the staff are pretty eager and friendly to chat.
+While they used to have a decent selection of furniture, they shifted more toward used clothes and housewares during the pandemic.
+On the plus side, they’re able to offer a high-quality and expansive selection, with plenty of religious knickknacks for holiday seasons.

 The Nearly New Store

 This charming Queen Street staple is run by volunteers with Big Brothers Big Sisters of Niagara Falls.
-While the prices are excellent and the service is friendly, the selection is a little slim, especially for anything other than women’s clothing.
+It’s had a surprisingly long run for a shop with frankly inconvenient hours (Tuesdays to Saturdays, 11 a.m. to 3 p.m.).
+It may owe its survival to two things: its staff are almost entirely volunteers (and therefore genuinely friendly), and the prices are consistently excellent.
+The downside is that the selection can be slim, especially for anything other than women’s clothing.
 Nonetheless, it’s worth popping in during any Queen Street visit.